usshabb/function/replit.md

 - Reminder: Set timed reminders with banner alerts at the top of the page
 - SSENSE: Browse curated fashion products in a 3x5 grid with images, prices, and clickable links
 - Weather: Current weather for your location with temperature, conditions, and forecast
 - Top Sites: Ranked list of top 20 most visited websites from past 7 days with logos and visit counts.
-Users can star/pin favorite sites to keep them at the top while preserving original rank numbers for unstarred sites
+Users can star/pin favorite sites to keep them at the top while preserving original rank numbers for unstarred sites.
+Each site has a toggle checkbox to mark it for opening, and an "Open Tabs" button at the top opens all toggled sites in new browser tabs at once
 - RSS Reader: Follow tech blogs and news sources with latest 5 articles displayed.
 Starts with 5 default feeds (TechCrunch, The Verge, Hacker News, Ars Technica, Wired).
 Users can add/remove custom RSS feeds via the Manage Feeds interface

 ## User Preferences